MarcoMorawec/startuphackme/README.md

 - make the loop cycle through the months and lessons properly - done
 - make the domain work - F*ing finally!
 - make lesson link being active based on time from sign-up - done

-- re-direct user to lesson detail page after sign-up/sign-in
+- re-direct user to lesson detail page after sign-up/sign-in - done

 - Make the CMS easier to user (place form fields where they will shop up on the page)
 - Install Google Analytics - exclude internal traffic via cookie